Tee Higgins: 2022

 In Week 1 against the Steelers, Higgins left the game in the second quarter with a concussion.
 In Week 4 against the Miami Dolphins, Higgins had seven receptions for 124 yards, including a touchdown.
 In Week 11, against the Pittsburgh Steelers, he had nine receptions for 148 receiving yards in the 37–30 victory.
 In the following game against the Titans, he had seven receptions for 114 yards and a touchdown in the 20–16 victory.
 In Week 16 against the New England Patriots, he had eight receptions for 128 receiving yards and one receiving touchdown in the 22–18 victory.

 In a Week 17 game against the Buffalo Bills, after making a catch near midfield, Higgins was tackled by Damar Hamlin.
 After the play, Hamlin stood up but immediately collapsed; it was later determined that the impact of the play caused commotio cordis.
 First responders initiated CPR and administered defibrillation on the field.
 The game was ultimately postponed and cancelled.
 Higgins, distraught and guilt-ridden by his involvement in the play that caused Hamlin to collapse, kept in touch with Hamlin and his family as he recovered and exchanged prayers with them.
 Following the incident, donations to a charity Higgins supported increased rapidly in support of Hamlin.
-Hamlin ultimately made a full recovery and returned to the Bills for the 2023 season.
+Hamlin ultimately made a full recovery and returned to the Bills for the 2023 season, and Higgins and Hamlin subsequently have become friends.

 Higgins finished the 2022 season with 74 receptions for 1,029 receiving yards and seven receiving touchdowns.
 He had six receptions for 83 yards and a touchdown in the 23–20 loss to the Chiefs in the AFC Championship.